EdelmiroAnton/WD-Course-Final-Project/README.md

-# Final Project - Web Development Course at [Coderhouse](https://www.coderhouse.com/)
+## Final Project - Web Development Course at [Coderhouse](https://www.coderhouse.com/)

-This website (Link [here](https://edelmiroanton.github.io/Proyecto-Final---DW/index.html)) try to show the differents styles and kind of photos that the photographer Sofia Campioni does.
+This website (Link **[here](https://edelmiroanton.github.io/Proyecto-Final---DW/index.html)**) try to show the differents styles of photos that the photographer Sofia Campioni does :camera:

-The main technologies applied
-- Proyecto final del curso Desarrollo Web de CoderHouse  - Creacion de sitio web de fotografìa de Sofia Campioni
+:construction: Site in progress.
+Working to add some features with JS :construction: